m3nu/go-cheat/README.md

 ```sh
 export CHEAT_COLORS=true
 ```

-Note that [pygments][] must be installed on your system for this to work.

 `cheat` ships with both light and dark colorschemes to support terminals with different background colors.
 A colorscheme may be selected via the